chrisgundling/UdacitySDC-Challenge2/README.md

 Each of these techniques helped with overfitting and gave incremental improvements to my results.

 # Model
-This isn’t the most exciting outcome, but after trying a lot of different CNN models including transfer learning and NVIDIA’s model (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), the best results that I was able to produce for this challenge was with the following simple structure.
+This isn’t the most exciting architecture, but after trying a lot of different CNN models including transfer learning and NVIDIA’s model (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), the best results that I was able to produce for this challenge was with the following simple structure.
 The input image size was 128 X 128.
-It is similar to a VGG style with 3 X 3 conv’s followed by 2 X 2 max pooling with stride 2 and increasingly aggressive dropout towards the top layers.
+It is similar to a VGG style with 3 X 3 conv layers followed by 2 X 2 max pooling with stride 2 and increasingly aggressive dropout towards the top layers.
 I’ve used similar models for other applications in the past as my ‘baseline’, but with a little tuning this one ended up performing best.
 ```
 x = Convolution2D(32, 3, 3, activation='relu', border_mode='same')(img_input)
 x = MaxPooling2D((2, 2), strides=(2, 2))(x)